 For the same reason, remote controls are another really popular feature for bedroom fans.
 As you’re maybe watching television or reading in bed, and the fan has you nice and comfortable, you don’t have to get out of bed to turn the fan off.
 You’ve got your remote control to help you control it from your bed.

 Noise level is always a concern; some people like the hum of a fan for white noise while they rest while others will want a fan that’s really quiet.
 Multiple speeds are essential for a bedroom fan.
 You might want a high velocity speed to cool down the bedroom quickly when you first enter the room, but once at rest you may want a calming low speed.
-A variety of speeds so the fan can meet your needs regardless of how you might be feeling is ideal.
+It’s ideal to choose a fan with variety of speeds to meet your needs, regardless of how you might be feeling.

 As for which type of fan might be best for a bedroom, consider either a pedestal fan or a tower fan.
 A pedestal fan would an excellent choice for a bedroom because it gives you the opportunity to tilt the fan head back and create a more indirect air circulation pattern, so that it’s bouncing the air off the ceiling and the walls and not necessarily blowing directly on you.
 This helps you keep from getting over-chilled or feeling “windblown.”
 Pedestal fans also have oscillation to cover a wide pattern and can be adjusted in height to meet your needs.

 Tower fans are very quiet and space-saving.
-These designer-style fans come in a variety of sizes and often feature added options such as remote control and timer for convenience.
+These designer-style fans come in a variety of sizes and often feature added options such as remote control, oscillation, and timer for convenience.
 Some even have ionizers for air freshening.
 So those are a couple of very good options for bedrooms.

 If you’re really limited on space, table fans and tabletop tower fans also fit the bill and have some of the same features as well.